Aarav238/Gmail-Auto-Reply/readme.md

 ## Interval

 The bot repeats the email checking and auto-reply process in random intervals of 45 to 120 seconds.
 The randomization adds a level of natural variation to the response times, making it less predictable and more realistic.

+## Labeling and Moving Emails

+To keep track of the emails that have been auto-replied to, the bot adds a label to the replied emails.
+By default, the label name is "AutoReplied".
+Additionally, the bot moves the replied email to a label named "GmailBot".
+If these labels do not exist, the bot creates them automatically.